patelvraj18/vrajpatel-portfolio/readme.md

 - **Three.js**: Complex 3D graphics rendered directly in the web browser for a rich, interactive portfolio.
 - **Tailwind CSS**: A utility-first CSS framework for custom, responsive design with minimal styling effort.

-## Explore

-Dive into my digital space and explore my journey, skills, and the projects that I'm passionate about.
-[Experience the portfolio](https://vrajpatel.vercel.app/)

 ---

 Your feedback and inquiries are always welcome.
-Feel free to reach out by the contact page or by vrajpatel6147@gmail.com!
+Feel free to reach out by the contact page on the website or by vrajpatel6147@gmail.com!

 Thank you for visiting, and enjoy your stay! ✌🏽